Klalena/data_stories_of_alena.github.io/_posts/2020-11-06-Dashboard-on-Trends-in-PhD-Receipients-in-the-US.md

 ---

 In today's competitive world, more and more people enroll in doctorate programs in the US.
-To explore some trends of doctorate recipients over time, I have decided to analyze data of [PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data) from National Science Foundation.
+To explore some trends of doctorate recipients over time, I have decided to analyze data of [PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data) from the National Science Foundation.
 Some of the questions that I was interested in exploring are as follows:

 - What field of study pays the highest?
 How it varies depending if employment is in academia, government, industry, or nonprofit organization?
 - Do particular fields of studies attract more international students?
 What is the trend through time?
 Is it because of the higher payoff in that field? 🤔